🧠 The 18 KB Engine That Reveals Correct Values Without Computation

 If you succeed → the model fails.

-If you cannot → then value correctness is not defined by computation.
+If you cannot → then deterministic value admissibility is governed structurally rather than by computation alone.

 Extended challenge cases, deeper edge scenarios, and stress tests are available in the SVARE GitHub repository.

-This kernel is free to study, fork, extend, and deploy.
+This project is free to study, fork, extend, and deploy.

 Full repository: